 The typical menstrual cycle of a woman lasts approximately 28 days, although this varies greatly between each woman.
 The first day of the menstrual cycle is considered to be the first day of menstruation when the endometrial lining is shed.

 For successful ovulation, both corona radiate and cumulus oophorous granulosa cells need to support the egg.
 Cumulus expansion involves proliferation and mucification of these cells, with the secretion of a hyaluronic acid-rich substance.
-This mixes into the cell network to form a sticky matrix around the egg, which has been shown to be necessary for fertilization.
+This substance then mixes into the cell network to form a sticky matrix around the egg, which has been shown to be necessary for fertilization.

 As a result of the estrogen peak, a sudden surge of LH and FSH hormones is released from the pituitary gland.